 It is widely reported that Boxadors live 12 to 15 years.
-However, I have not seen any studies of this cross which confirm this for certain.
+But, at the moment there are no studies that confirm this figure.

 What we do know is that on average Labs live 12 years and Boxers live 10 years.
 Cross bred dogs tend to live longer than their parents, but this is not guaranteed.

 The best way to make sure your Boxer Lab mix lives as long as possible is to find him from a reputable breeder who has used health as a primary goal.

 Both Boxers and Labs have great reputations as family pets.
 They are both exuberant, active breeds, so you can expect the same from a mix between them.
 Because of this, Boxadors may be better suited to families with children who are a little older.

 This breed needs a family that is very active and that has plenty of time to dedicate to training and socialization.
 Because of the brachycephalic nature of the Boxer parent, health problems may arise in the Boxador.
 You may want to consider rescuing an adult Boxer Lab mix rather than looking for a puppy.

 Pros And Cons of Getting A Boxador Dog